rmagatti/auto-session/README.md

   log_level = "error",

   cwd_change_handling = {
-    restore_upcoming_session = true, -- already the default, no need to specify like this, only here as an example pre_cwd_changed_hook = nil, -- already the default, no need to specify like this, only here as an example post_cwd_changed_hook = function() -- example refreshing the lualine status line _after_ the cwd changes require("lualine").refresh() -- refresh lualine so the new session name is displayed in the status bar
+    restore_upcoming_session = true, -- Disabled by default, set to true to enable pre_cwd_changed_hook = nil, -- already the default, no need to specify like this, only here as an example post_cwd_changed_hook = function() -- example refreshing the lualine status line _after_ the cwd changes require("lualine").refresh() -- refresh lualine so the new session name is displayed in the status bar